skarab42/htms-rs/readme.md

 This project started as "hold up, HTML streaming has been a thing since the late 90s, and nobody talks about it?!
 Time to experiment" and spiraled into a full-blown rabbit hole of Rust learning and web development philosophy.
+The starting point of this journey was [this article](https://frontendmasters.com/blog/streaming-html/) by Chris Coyier.

 ### 🎯 What This Really Is: